hebrides/intern-training/README.md

 From the ground up: Ansible (or Terraform, or other competitors) lets you write scripts / manifests that create and update your servers, where your application runs in containers composed with Docker (or Containerd, other competitor, etc.), which are coordinated and managed in a cluster by Kubernetes (using a Kubernetes management program like Keel).
 There are many programs in the market that help tie together and manage devops infrastructures with GUI systems and [YAML](https://www.linkedin.com/pulse/learn-yaml-devops-easy-way-sandip-das/)-inspired scripts.
 Learn what meets your needs.
 E.g., after you finish your first simple client-server-database app, write a `docker-compose` script that builds the app's infrastructure in steps as separate containers linked and hosted on your local machine.

-What kind of problems does a multinode manager like Kubernetes solve?
+Graduate to more complex scenarios.
+What kind of problems does a multinode manager like Kubernetes (or [Titus](https://github.com/netflix)) solve?
 [Big ones, mostly](https://kubernetes.io/case-studies/cern/).
 Maybe you're building a your own cloud service that needs hundreds of nodes to support your customers.
-Or an AI tool that runs on thousands of nodes, and you want to use a large "cloud" vendor's machines with precision and thrift as your tool's demands scale.
+Or an AI tool that runs on thousands of nodes, and you want to use a large "cloud" vendor's machines with precision and thrift as demand scales.
+Or [a video streaming service](https://github.com/Netflix) that allows millions of users to stream 4K videos.

 #### DevOps Videos & Links